K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 1. Check ①Organization and ②Space. ③Search Terms can also be checked.<br>
 ![06]

 2. Click ① Details button beside the organization name.
-Check detailed informations of the ② Organization.<br>
+Check detailed information of the ② Organization.<br>
 ![07]

 3. Click ①Detail button beside Space Name.
-Check detailed information of ②Space.<br>
+Check detailed information on ②Space.<br>
 ![08]

 ### <a name="4.2"/>  4.2.
 Client

-**The Administrator Menu provides client Check, register, delete functions.<br>**
+**The Administrator Menu provides client Check, register, and delete functions.<br>**

 1. Check Client list.<br>
 ![09]

 2. Proceed to Client Details page by clicking **Client ID**.
-Client ID can be deleted by clicking the "Delete" button at the client detail page.<br>
+The client ID can be deleted by clicking the "Delete" button at the client detail page.<br>
 ![10]

 3. Click ①"Register Client" button.
-Register by clicking ②"Register" button after entering client ID, Password, Option and Option Guide.<br>
+Register by clicking ②"Register" button after entering client ID, Password, Option, and Option Guide.<br>
 ![11]

 ### <a name="4.3"/>  4.3.
 Catalog